November 11, 2010

 Combs

-Combs would be the only peak of the day that did not offer the possibility of driving to the summit, and we were looking forward to getting some more foot miles in after the long drive from Tecate.
-Including a stop for lunch, it took over 3 hours hours to drive from Tecate to the turnoff onto Chihuahua Rd, though I never get tired of the drive up the 79 and through Warner Springs.
-We followed the excellent directions found here, and we were able to drive faster than I expected on the well groomed dirt road (navigable by passenger cars).
-The trailhead was easy to find, a signed junction with the Pacific Crest Trail (PCT), and it was interesting to see a large water cache left for the PCT’ers, helping to get them through one of the driest sections of the 2600 mile long trail.
+Combs would be the only peak of the day that did not offer the possibility of driving to the summit and we were looking forward to it.
+Including a stop for lunch, it took over three hours hours to drive from Tecate to the turnoff onto Chihuahua Rd, and I never get tired of the drive up the 79 and through Warner Springs.
+We followed the excellent directions found here, and were able to drive faster than I expected on the well groomed dirt road (navigable by passenger cars).
+The trailhead was easy to find, a signed junction with the Pacific Crest Trail (PCT).
+There was a water cache left for the PCTers, helping them through one of the driest sections of the 2600 mile long trail.

 Combs1